 So we will soon find out who built those pyramids when we get down there.

-So apparently they've had they did a study and they found you could reduce your social anxiety disorder with online help.
+So apparently they've had, they did a study and they found you could reduce your social anxiety disorder with online help.

-Now, in my book, Reframe Your Brain, I also have a reframe for uh that we just I think I'll just tell you.
+Now, in my book, Reframe Your Brain, I also have a reframe for that.

 I've told you this reframe before, but it's one of the very best.